Life After Bankruptcy

 Most credit cards will be out of reach until you can rebuild your credit score, but secured credit cards require a safety deposit in exchange for a credit line.
 In other words, if you pay a deposit of $1,000, you can access a credit line for the same amount.

-Until you can qualify for a loan or mortgage, renting may be the best option for finding a new residence.
+Until you can qualify for a mortgage, renting may be the best option for finding a new residence.
 Most apartment complexes won’t accept a potential resident without good credit unless you can provide several months of rent upfront.
 Before you attempt to rent an apartment, be sure that you have enough money set aside to cover the down payment.
 Some renters use a rent support service to help you use your rental payments to build up your credit quicker.

 Job Searching